dshadoff/TRS-80_B-17/Disassembly/README.md

    - The Length-Of-Block value is at 0x431E/1F
    - The Entry address is at 0x4327/28
    - The name of the program is actually stored as part of the machine-language header of the pre-loader program (in this case, "PATROL")
+   - **NOTE:** Other examples of this loader have been found to reside at 0x7D00 if 0x4300 is in use by the payload program
 3. Bytes of data are written as a precisely-timed series of 8 bits, with the least-significant bit first.
 4. There is a "START" bit preceding this 8-bit train; in this way, there can be imprecisely-timed gaps between bytes.
 5. Every 256 bytes, there is a checksum byte inserted into the stream (and measured).